mdqst/colonyNetwork/docs/guides/reputation-mining-client.md

 #### `--localPort`

-Used to connect to a local clinet running on the specified port.
+Used to connect to a local client running on the specified port.
 Default is `8545`.

 #### `--syncFrom`